websolutions/tabs/README.md

 </div>
 ```

-And is initialized on DOM ready via:
+And is initialized like so:
 ``` javascript
 $(".tabs").tabs();
 ```